kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Revoke Vault
-Revokes a vault based on its DID to prevent the issuance of verifiable credentials.
+Revokes a vault.
 The admin account is the only party authorized to invoke this function.

+A contract error will be triggered if:
+- Invoker is not the contract admin.
+- Vault is not registered.

 ```rust
 fn revoke_vault(e: Env, admin: Address, did: String);